top of page

 If this sounds like something you’d like to participate in, drop me a line and we can discuss.

-Find Your Burren (working title) is about how to escape the distractions of the modern world by venturing out into nature—and then allowing yourself to think more deeply, to pursue meaningful questions and ideas, and ultimately bring your own original creations into the world.
+My upcoming book is about how to escape the distractions of the modern world by venturing out into nature—and then allowing yourself to think more deeply, to pursue meaningful questions and ideas, and ultimately bring your own original creations into the world.

 Find out more about the book